Frequently asked questions about international applicants

 If one of your teachers is more comfortable writing to us in his or her native language, please arrange to have another person (preferably a school official) send a written English translation along with the original letter.

-If you wish to be considered for financial aid at any time during your four years at Brown, you should apply at the time of your initial application to the College.
-Awards are not given in cash, but as credits toward the cost of tuition, fees, room, and board.
+Brown meets the full demonstrated need of all admitted students who have applied for financial aid.
+However, we are currently need-aware when we review applications from international applicants.
+We will move to a need-blind admission process for international students applying for the class of 2029 in the 2024-2025 admission cycle.
+If you are an applicant to Brown for the class of 2028 and wish to be considered for financial aid at any time during your four years at Brown, you should apply at the time of your initial application to the College.
+Awards are not given in cash, but as credits toward the cost of tuition, fees, room and board.
 Financial aid covers books and some personal expenses, but does not cover vacation and summer expenses.

-At Brown, international diploma or certificate exam scores/grades may serve three main purposes after a student has matriculated if official results are on file: to place into higher level courses, to obtain actual course credit (which is not identical to placement or concentration credit) when needed in order to graduate, or to qualify for one semester of advanced standing in order to meet graduation requirements.
+At Brown, international diploma or certificate exam scores/grades may serve three main purposes after a student has matriculated if official results are on file.
+Most commonly, students may use them to place into higher level courses.
+They may also be used to obtain actual course credit (which is not identical to placement or concentration credit) when needed in order to graduate, or alternatively, to qualify for one semester of advanced standing in order to meet graduation requirements.

-International Baccalaureate results in certain higher level subjects, A-Level, other international diploma or certificate programs and advanced coursework completed at other colleges or universities prior to Brown may be considered for placement credit by Brown during the summer before your arrival, if the Brown Admission Office received your official results.
+International Baccalaureate results in certain higher level subjects, A-Level, other international diploma or certificate programs and advanced coursework completed at other colleges or universities prior to Brown may be considered for placement credit by Brown during the summer before your arrival if the Office of College Admission received your official results.

 Students who have completed 13 years of schooling and who have completed their external national examinations for college-level work with exceptional results may be eligible for some advanced standing or transfer credit at Brown once they become sophomores.
 International certifications most commonly earned by our students include the International Baccalaureate diploma or A-levels; other national "13th-year" certification programs, however, may be considered on a case-by-case basis.
 It should be noted that neither course credit nor enrollment credit is granted for AS or O-level exams.